douglasrizzo/catsim/sphinx/selection.rst

 Item Selection Methods -- :mod:`catsim.selection`
 *************************************************

+For algorithmic details, mathematical definitions, and behavioral contracts of each selection technique, see :doc:`specs/selection/index`.

 All implemented classes in this module inherit from a base abstract class :py:class:`BaseSelector`.
 Selectors can be used manually through :py:class:`catsim.engine.CatEngine` or through